RahulSondhi/SBUCSCapstoneProject/README.md

 -- Placeholder for GetRecipeProfile GET call.
 - **GetStep GET**
 -- Placeholder for GetStep GET call.
-- **GetUnits GET**
+- **GetAllUnits GET**
 -- This will handle retrieving the list of units.
 Spring pulls all the Units form the Unit repository and adds a UnitResponse object containing the name of the unit, and their equivalent measurements in milliliters and fluid ounces.
 Afterwards, Spring returns a 200 HTTP OK status code along with a JSON containing a list of units.
 If any internal errors take place along the way, Spring returns a 500 HTTP Internal Server Error.
-- **GetProfile GET**
+- **GetUserProfile GET**
--- This will handle retrieving a profile.
+-- This will handle retrieving a User profile.
 Spring takes in a nickname as input and matches it to a User in the User repository.
 It gathers the name, profile picture, first name, last name, Recipes written, Recipes completed, and incomplete Recipes done by the user.
 Afterwards Spring returns a 200 HTTP OK status code along with the JSON compiled from these tokens.
 If any internal errors take place along the way, Spring returns a 400 HTTP Bad Request status code.
-- **ChangeSettings POST**
+- **ChangeUserSettings POST**
 -- This call will handle changing User settings.
 Spring takes in a request object that contains the edits made by the User to their settings.
 Spring overwrites the previous values it had stored with the new changes.
 For changing an email, the previously set email address will receive a notification email saying that the email will be changed, and the new email will receive a verification email to confirm the email change.
 The changes are saved to the User object and Spring returns a 200 HTTP OK status code.
 If any internal errors take place along the way, Spring returns a 400 HTTP Bad Request status code.
 - **GetSettings GET**
 --  This will handle retrieving the current User's settings.
 Spring pulls the current user and maps it to a User on the database.
 From there Spring creates a JSON that contains the user's first name, last name, email, base64 encoded profile picture, and set measurement.
 Afterwards Spring returns a 200 HTTP OK status code.
 If any internal errors take place along the way, Spring returns a 400 HTTP Bad Request status code.